Trump envoy showed ‘troubling lack of knowledge at Ukraine peace talks

 “I think it’s the longest war now,” the US official is reported to have said erroneously during the meeting.
 “It was longer than World War II.
 At this point, it’s been going on.”

-World War II lasted between 1939 and 1945.
+The Second World War lasted from 1939 to 1945.
 While Russia’s full-scale invasion of Ukraine began in February 2022, its military actions and illegal annexation of Crimea began in 2014, with Russian-backed separatist troops fighting Ukrainian forces in the Donbas region.

 The Independent has approached the White House for comment.